We analyzed 13,000 TEFL job postings to better understand the international TEFL job market.

 Regardless of your situation, TEFL certification can give you the boost you’ve been looking for in teacher training.
 If you’re going to teach English in China or Japan, these countries prefer teachers who are certified.

 2. TEFL certification costs vary extraordinarily

 Knowing that TEFL certificates are valuable for teaching English in Japan, China, and other countries, a growing number of job offers require a minimum amount of hours for in-class training.
-This makes an online TEFL certificate courses not as useful as in-classroom options.
+This makes online TEFL certificate courses not as useful as in-classroom options.

 With this said, there are tons of schools out there that don’t recognize any difference between TEFL certification, whether it’s online or in-class.
-Actually, the majority of English schools don’t care too much where you got your TEFL certificate from.
+Actually, the majority of English schools don’t care too much about where you got your TEFL certificate from.
 After all, it’s all about what you get out of it, and not your future employer.
 Let’s not forget that what you do matters to people probably more than you realize.